redblindbananaz/Planterium/ProjectDocument.md

 - Address the resolution issue
 - Avoid poor and unclear navigation
 - Implement the landscape modes
-- Try to have an auto-fill feature=> Not applicatple for this project.
+- Try to have an auto-fill feature=> Not applicable for this project But use of numeric keyboard if number need to be entered.
-- Any two advanced features: Camera access and Design
+- Advanced Features

 ## Structure Tree: